davejlong/PSAtera/README.md

 ## Development Plans

 * [x] Support all GET API requests for all endpoints
-* [In Progress] Add filtering arguments to requests to filter down items (i.e. only open tickets, critical alerts, server type agents)
+* [x] Add filtering arguments to requests to filter down items (i.e. only open tickets, critical alerts, server type agents)
+* [x] Support POST requests on all endpoints
-* [ ] Support POST requests on all endpoints
+* [ ] Support PUT requests on all endpoints